-This graph shows the giving rate of U.S. households to organizations for international aid in 2010 by the age group of the head of household.
+This graph shows the giving rate of U.S. households to organizations for international aid in 2012 by the age group of the head of household.

-- Households headed by an older individual gave at higher rates to organizations for international aid in 2010. - The giving rate to organizations for international aid of households headed by an individual between 41 and 64 years old is almost than twice that of households headed by an individual 40 or younger. - Overall, 8.7 percent of responding households contributed to organizations for international aid in 2010.
+- Households headed by an older individual gave at higher rates to organizations for international aid in 2012. - The giving rate to organizations for international aid of households headed by an individual between 41 and 64 years old is higher than that of households headed by an individual 40 or younger (by 2.8 percentage points). - Overall, 6.8 percent of responding households contributed to organizations for international aid in 2012.